mutantstandard/orxporter/docs/dzuk/howto.md

 *(check the [readme](../../readme.md) for all the information on dependencies)*

 Based on our experiences, we highly recommend rendersvg (unless you need fancy SVG support like filters) because it is much faster than the others.

-(It's also much tidier to use on macOS.)
+## Cache (`-C`) (optional)

+Set a directory as a cache.
+When a cache is set, Orxporter will store a keyed copy of all of your exported emoji there, so when you export again, Orxporter will only export the images that have changed or are in formats that it hasn't exported before, saving you a lot of time on repeat exports or publishing emoji set updates.

+(Make sure you point to the same cache directory when re-exporting with a different command or script!)

 ## Export without metadata embedding (`-l`) (optional)